-Iagree to abide by this clinical practice student agreement. have read, understand, and
+I have read, understand, and agree to abide by this clinical practice student agreement.

 Signature

-Date

-HILL COLLEGE Vascular Technology PROGRAM HONESTY/ETHICAL SIGNATURE SHEET

-Initial

-Hill College Vasc estand, and will comply with all the policional Technology Program as written in the classroom policies.

-non-compliance on my part with ANY or l College Vascular Technology Program rse.

-I must sign below at the time I enter the asse syllabus, Handbook, Clinical Manual,

-course informatio my responsibility to read, clarify if neces n and the policies/procedures as written nt Clinical Manual, and all the following in the classroom policies,

-Student Name: Print Name

-DSVT 1300 Student's Signature

-DSVT 2200 Student's Signature

-DSVT 2335 Student's Signature

-DSVT 2461 Student's Signature

-Student Handboo ok/Clinical Student's Signature DATE:
+Vas HONEST HILL COLLEGE cular Technology PROGRAM Y/ETHICAL SIGNATURE SHEF CT Initial I have read, under Hill College Vasc classroom policies rstand, and will comply with all the polic ular Technology Program as written in t s. ties and procedures of the he Handbook, Syllabi, and I understand that is governing the Hil grade for any cou non-compliance on my part with ANY o l College Vascular Technology Program rse. f the policies and procedures could result in a failing I understand that I reviewed the cour I must sign below at the time I enter the se syllabus, Handbook, Clinical Manual appropriate course and have , and classroom policies.
+I understand it is a course informatio Handbook, Studer my responsibility to read, clarify if neces n and the policies/procedures as written nt Clinical Manual, and all the following ssary, and comply with the in the classroom policies, course syllabi: Student Name: Print Name - DSVT 1300 Student's Signature - DSVT 2200 Student's Signature - DSVT 2335 Student's Signature - DSVT 2461 Student's Signature - - Student Handboo Manual: k/Clinical Student's Signature DATE: